nafeu/minimal-elearning/data/lecture1.md

 Enable math in `lecture1.md` to render $$ a = b $$

+$$ var a = 15 $$

 +++

-# Part 1
+# This is another topic

 ???
-  - [Q]
-    What is the answer to this question?
-  - [A]
-    Just kidding this one is the answer
+- q.
+How many hours are in a day?
-  - [E]
+- a.
+24
-    This is the explanation as to why it happened
+- e.
+This is due to the Earth's rotation
+- r.
+Read about it at [Wikipedia](http://wikipedia.com)
+- 12
+- 27
-  - [R]
+- 14

-    Here is a reference
++++

-  - This is the answer
+# This is some other shit

-  - no THIS is the answer
-  - no this is definitely the answer
+asdfasdfsa